HOW TO RUN A FASTER 40 IN JUST 4 WEEKS GUARANTEED

 In order to improve your 40 we are going to have to address specific errors in your mechanics.
 Many times these can be addressed simply such as front foot landing position or back leg height, where just seeing the error will help the athlete make the change.
 While sometimes the issue needs to be addressed through drills and exercise such as limited distance per step or difficulty maintaining top end speed.

-For this we include a personalized speed training program when you sign up.
-This gives you the ability to improve not only your 40 yard dash but your overall athleticism and it will help you resist injuries as well.
+When you sign up for our personalized speed training program, you will be prescribed daily workouts, drills, diets, etc. This gives you the ability to improve not only your 40 yard dash but your overall athleticism and it will help you resist injuries as well.
 The two main things that I find athletes lack when training to run faster in the 40 yard dash are sprint workouts and foot strength/balance.

 The thing is those two things are critical to running a faster 40.
 So we include sprint specific workouts to improve your first step, first 4 steps, 7 steps, 12 steps and overall speed endurance.
 Additionally, we add a lot of one leg balance, jumps, landing, plyometrics and range of motion exercises.
 In order to get a better 40 yard dash you will need to be able to generate maximal force into the ground.
 Most people know that and understand it, but what most people do not do is properly decelerate their body weight, especially in their first 3-5 steps.
 This makes their foot contact time long and while their ground force is high their 40 time is still not good.